 Kenneth R. Farmer, II (Beau) is the Chief Technology Officer at TSI Incorporated, a manufacturer of precision research, analytical, test and measurement instruments in Shoreview, MN, serving a wide array of disciplines ranging from characterization of nanomaterials to the quantitative visualization of fluid flow.
 At TSI he leads initiatives to uncover and bring in technology opportunities for growth using the tools of technology foresight.
-Beau is also Senior Fellow at the University of Minnesota’s Technology Leadership Institute, teaching a graduate course on Technology Foresight and Forecasting.
+Beau is also teaching a graduate course on Technology Foresight and Forecasting at the University of Minnesota’s Technology Leadership Institute.
 Prior to moving to Minnesota in 2003, he served as Director of both the Microelectronics Research Center and the NJ MEMS Initiative at NJIT in Newark, NJ, where he was an Assoc.
 Prof. of Physics.
 He also maintained an adjunct appointment in the Dept. of Mech.
 Engr. at Columbia Univ., New York, NY.
 He received his Ph.D. in Applied Physics in 1990 from Cornell Univ., and his B.S. in Engr.
 Physics in 1983 from the Univ. of Virginia.
 Before joining NJIT in 1992, he served as a guest scientist in the Dept. of Solid State Electronics at Chalmers Univ. of Tech. in Gothenburg, Sweden.
 He has been the P.I. on over $4M in research grants and contracts, including federal, state and industrial awards for MEMS and microelectronics.
 Among these has been the prestigious NSF CAREER award, several additional NSF grants, a $1.7M grant to establish the NJ MEMS Initiative, and an EPA award to develop a microengineered mass spectrometer.
-He has received four patents, and is the author of over 50 publications and 20 invited presentations.
+He has received nine patents, and is the author of over 50 publications and 20 invited presentations.
 He is a Senior Member of the IEEE and a member of the U.S. Technical Advisory Group for ISO/TC 229 on Nanotechnologies Standards.

 Ph.D. in Applied Physics